Verified

 Why Leah Rabovsky, LCSW chose to be in the helping profession

-I became a therapist because I’ve always been deeply curious about people: the humanity we all share, our struggles, our resilience, and the stories that shape us.
-My work is relational and trauma-informed, grounded in safety, honesty and genuine human connection.
-I’m not here to “fix” you.
+I became a therapist because I’ve always been deeply curious about people, the humanity we all share, our struggles, our resilience, and the stories that shape us.
+That curiosity continues to guide my work and the way I show up in the therapy room.
+My approach is relational and trauma informed, grounded in safety, honesty, and genuine human connection.
+I’m not here to fix you or tell you who to be.
 I’m here to walk alongside you as you begin to feel freer, more grounded, and more at home in yourself.
-I believe healing happens when pain is met with compassion instead of criticism.
-In therapy, you deserve a space where you feel seen, understood, and supported.
-A space without pressure to perform or have it all figured out.
-Together, we’ll explore what’s happening beneath the surface and how past experiences may be shaping your present life, relationships, and emotional world.

 Leah Rabovsky, LCSW's approach